skythelimitdt/data_analytics_proj1/README.md

 **Pie graph showing renewable energy consumption categories for year 2022**
 ![Renewable Energy Consumption in 2022](Resources/e_renewable_energy.png)

-**Pie graph showing non-renewable energy consumption categories for year 2022**
 ![Non-Renewable Energy Consumption in 2022](Resources/e_non-renewable-consumption.png)

-**Pie graph showing renewable and non-renewable energy consumption for year 2022**
 ![Energy Consumption in 2022](Resources/e_topcountryrnw.png)

- #### What is the Relationship Between Energy Production Per Capita and Energy Consumption Per Capita Across Countries?
+ #### 1. What is the Relationship Between Energy Production Per Capita and Energy Consumption Per Capita Across Countries?

  To analyze the relationship between energy production and consumption per capita, we selected three representative years—spanning nearly a decade apart—to compare each country's data.
 The years chosen were 1995, 2005, and 2018.